PCGS vs NGC: Which Coin Grading Service Should You Use?

 Choose PCGS if:

-• You plan to sell your coins and want maximum resale value
+- You plan to sell at auction or to high-end dealers and want maximum resale value

 Choose NGC if: